Navid200/xDrip/docs/Starting-G6.md

 If you are coming from G5, or another CGM, you need to get used to factory calibration.
 Give it a chance.
 Most people don't need to calibrate a new G6 sensor as long as the calibration code is entered properly.

+If you have been using the Dexcom app, you need to disable it.
+You cannot have two mobile app collectors collecting from the same transmitter at the same time.

-Follow the following steps to start:
+The following are the steps to start:

 1. If you are using an old version of xDrip, [update](./Updates.md) to the current stable release.